sreedevi-langoju/12weekawsworkshopchallenge/week4/Labs/HybridStorage_And_DataMigration.md

 * The secondary S3 bucket (destination) is created in the us-west-2 (Oregon) Region.

 #### Before you can start working on the exercises in each lab, you need to deploy the proper resources.
-Please check the [labsetup.md] (./labsetup.md) file to create the necessary resources for this lab.
+Please check [labsetup.md file ](./labsetup.md) to create the necessary resources for this lab.

 ## Step 1: Creating Primary and Secondary S3 Buckets